EtchUK/Etch.OrchardCore.AdminTheme/README.md

 Users will be prompted when leaving a page that has unsaved changes unless the form is being submitted.

+### Theme card thumbnail alignment

+Minor tweak to align thumbnails on theme cards when selecting a theme - particularly noticeable on larger screens.

 ## Development

 ### Prerequisities